Add Apple Maps to your website using a serverless function and host it on Netlify

 status = 200

-It will tell Netlify where our serverless functions are, which Node.js version we want to use, which port we want the development server should run, how it can start our project in development mode, and redirects all requests from /api/* to the correct Netlify function.
+It will tell Netlify where our serverless functions are, which Node.js version we want to use, which port we want the development server should run, how it can start our project in development mode, and redirects all requests from /api/*

 src directory

-src will contain all of the code we write.
-It contains the functions directory where we will be putting our serverless functions and our HTML, Javascript, and CSS files.
+directory where we will be putting our serverless functions and our HTML, Javascript, and CSS files.

 Tailwind